mlevans0/altmetric-details-page-api-docs/source/licensing.rst

 * Please attribute the data to Altmetric.com.
 * Do not redistribute the data in bulk.

-There are three ways you can access Altmetric’s data via our API:
+There are three ways you can access Altmetric's data via our API:

 For scientometrics research
 ---------------------------